cloud-native-istanbul/.github/profile/README.md

 - Become a Sponsor: If your organization is interested in supporting the cloud-native community in Istanbul, consider becoming a sponsor.
 Your contributions will help us organize more events and provide resources to our members.
 - Spread the Word: Help us grow our community by sharing information about our group, events, and activities with your network.
 - Volunteer: If you're passionate about cloud-native technologies and want to get involved in organizing events or helping with our community initiatives, we'd love to have you as a volunteer.

+## Ekibimiz / Our Team

+Ekibimizi https://community.cncf.io/istanbul/ adresinde görebilirsiniz.

+---

+You can see our team at https://community.cncf.io/istanbul/.